Understanding Magnesium Density: From Material Science to Manufacturing Design

 Balancing Weight Reduction and Part Performance

-• Thicker ribs or wall support may offset lower density
+• thicker ribs or wall supports may be needed to offset lower material density;

 Design-to-RFQ Translation for Accurate Quoting

-• Include CAD-weight tolerances based on target alloy
+• CAD weight tolerances based on the target alloy;

-• Specify machining allowances or secondary operations that may remove material
+• machining allowances and secondary operations that may remove material.

 Specifying Density in Documentation and RFQs